Shridathj/Warehouse-Anomaly-Detection-Tail-Risk-Stress-Testing/README.md

 ## Conclusion

-This project demonstrates technical mastery of advanced statistical and econometric techniques applied to a real-world supply-chain problem.
+This project demonstrates technical statistical and econometric techniques applied to a real-world supply-chain problem.
 It delivers immediate operational value in retail, e-commerce, or 3PL environments.

 ---